ninabarzh/broomstick/content/posts/warfare-arms-trade-booth.md

 ## Gaza as a weapons laboratory

-Gaza—under blockade and densely populated—has become one of the world’s most brutally consistent testing grounds for Israeli military hardware.
+Gaza, under blockade and densely populated, has become one of the world’s most brutally consistent testing grounds for Israeli military hardware.
 Companies like Elbit Systems, Rafael Advanced Defense Systems, and Israel Aerospace Industries benefit directly from each IDF incursion.

 When Hermes 900 drones were deployed over Gaza during Operation Protective Edge in 2014, they weren’t just carrying out surveillance or airstrikes.
 They were collecting data for future sales.
 Within months, over 20 countries had placed orders.
-Their “combat debut” wasn’t a side note—it was the selling point.
+Their “combat debut” wasn’t a side note, it was the selling point.

 The cost of this field testing is overwhelmingly borne by civilians.
 An estimated 37% of the 2,200 Palestinians killed in 2014 died in drone strikes.
 In the marketing material, this human toll becomes a metric of “performance